lagodiuk/lagodiuk.github.io/_posts/2016-01-24-spoj_mfish_solution.md

 }
 {% endhighlight %}

-Recursive implementation allows to get rid of explicit loop routine, hance the same approach can be used for simplification our recurrence relation.
+Recursive implementation allows to get rid of explicit loop routine, hence the same approach can be used for simplification of our recurrence relation.
 So, the following expressions are equivalent:
 ![Loopless recurrence formula](/images/spoj/mfish/equivalent_max.png)